The Route of the White Villages is located in Andalusia, between the provinces of Cadiz y Malaga.

 Hanging Village

 Pueblo Colgante, also known as Cáceres, is a place declared a Historic-Artistic Monument.
-Pueblo Colgante, also known as Cáceres, has important patrimonial samples such as La Iglesia de la Encarnación, El Castillo Árabe and the hermitage of San Sebastián.
+Pueblo Colgante, also known as Cáceres, has important heritage sites such as La Iglesia de la Encarnación, El Castillo Árabe and the hermitage of San Sebastián.

 Jimera de Líbar

-Its Arabic name was Inz Almaraz whose meaning is: "Castle of the Woman".
+Its Arabic name was Inz Almaraz which means: "Castle of the Woman".

-In its surroundings is the Pico Martin Gil ideal for practicing all kinds of nature sports.
+The surrounding area is home to the Pico Martín Gil peak, ideal for all kinds of nature sports.

 Montejaque

-Its name is of Muslim origin and means "Lost Mountain", is a town of great historical wealth, where we can enjoy historical monuments such as the church of Santiago el Mayor.
+Its name is of Muslim origin and means "Lost Mountain".
+It is a town of great historical wealth, where we can enjoy historical monuments such as the church of Santiago el Mayor.